paultag/notes.pault.ag/notes/go-debian.md

 you can see some clear massive wins.

 <aside class="left">
 Some of the things Go is great at: Writing a server.
-Deaing with asynchronous communication.
+Dealing with asynchronous communication.
 Backend and front-end in the same binary.
 Fast and memory safe.
 </aside>